BorisKontorovich/fixt_dev-board-holder/README.md

 5. Mount print out on the block.
 6. Use drill press to drill all the marked holes.
 7. Once the holes are drilled, you can peal the blue film off the top side
-8. Press fit or thread the stand offs
+8. Press fit or thread the stand offs (if threading in, make sure you dont <br>
+strip the treads...)
 9. Peal bottom blue film off
 9. Attach feet (I buy nice clear self adheasive feet on Amazon for a few bucks.)
 10. Clean off any polishing compount or dust.